Yardley London

-Yardley of London (usually referred to simply as Yardley or Yardleys) is a British personal care brand and one of the oldest firms in the world to specialise in cosmetics, fragrances and related toiletry products.
-Established in 1770, the company became a major producer of soap and perfumery by the beginning of the 20th century.
+Yardley London (commonly known as Yardley) is a British brand of personal care products, and it is one of the oldest companies in the world to specialise in cosmetics, fragrances and related personal care items.
+Established in 1770, the firm became a major producer of soap and perfumery by the beginning of the 20th century.

 By 1910, the company had moved to London's upmarket Bond Street, and Yardley received its first Royal Warrant in 1921.
 Today, the company holds two Royal Warrants.

-Since 2009, Yardley has been owned by Wipro, an Indian multinational conglomerate.
+Since 2009, Yardley has been owned by Wipro Enterprises, an Indian multinational conglomerate.

 History

-The company was established by the Cleaver family in 1770, which is the official date displayed on its product labels.
-According to the company's website, an earlier incarnation existed prior to this, but most records of the earlier company were lost in the Great Fire of London of 1666.
+The business was established by the Cleaver family in 1770, which is the official date displayed on its product labels.
+According to the company's website, an earlier incarnation existed prior to this, but most records of the earlier business were lost in the Great Fire of London in 1666.

-The company is named after William Yardley, who purchased the firm in 1823 from the sons of founder, Samuel Cleaver, who had gone into bankruptcy.
-The company became Yardley & Statham in 1841 when Charles Yardley, son of William, took on William Statham as a partner in the business.
-At the time, the business sold perfumes, soaps, powders, hair pomades and other toiletries.
+The company is named after William Yardley, who purchased the business in 1823 from the sons of the founder, Samuel Cleaver, who had gone into bankruptcy.
+The business became known as Yardley & Statham in 1841 when Charles Yardley, son of William, took on William Statham as a partner in the business.
+At the time, the firm sold perfumes, soaps, powders, hair pomades and other toiletries.

-In 1851, the company, which was still known as Yardley & Statham, exhibited at the Great Exhibition in The Crystal Palace.
-The same year, they changed their name to Yardley & Co.
-Yardley & Statham exhibited soap and perfume, including a soap called Old Brown Windsor, which was embossed with a picture of Windsor Castle and was one of their first production soaps.
+In 1851, the firm, which was still known as Yardley & Statham, exhibited at the Great Exhibition in The Crystal Palace.
+That same year, the firm changed its name to Yardley & Co.
+The firm exhibited soap and perfume, including a soap called Old Brown Windsor, which was embossed with a picture of Windsor Castle and was one of their first production soaps.

-In 1913, Yardley adopted Francis Wheatley's Flowersellers painting, from his Cries of London series, as their new corporate logo.
-The yellow primroses being sold in baskets in the painting, were replaced, in the logo, with sheaths of lavender.
+In 1913, the firm adopted Francis Wheatley's Flowersellers painting, from his Cries of London series, as its new logo.
+The primula vulgaris being sold in baskets in the painting were replaced, in the logo, with sheaths of lavender.

 Yardley's signature scent is English Lavender, which was launched in 1873.
-English Lavender was popular during the Victorian Era in England, and was exported to the USA in the 1880s, where it became popular in American households.
+English Lavender was popular during the Victorian era in England, and it was exported to the USA during the 1880s, where it became popular in American households.

-The variety of lavender that Yardley uses in their products is Lavandula angustifolia, which is specially grown for Yardley in the South of England.
+The variety of lavender that Yardley uses in its products is lavandula angustifolia, which is specially grown for Yardley in the south of England.
 Lavandula angustifolia was selected by the company in the 1930s, after a several year search for the finest variety.

-Due to the growing popularity of Yardley soaps and cosmetics at the turn of the 20th century, the company opened a shop in 1910 on Bond Street in London.
+Due to the growing popularity of Yardley soaps and cosmetics at the turn of the 20th century, the firm opened a shop in 1910 on Bond Street in London.
 The original Yardley shop on Bond Street was at 8 New Bond Street, but it later moved to 33 Old Bond Street.